sharmaannapurna/start_follow_read_py3/README.md

 ## Pretraining

-In this example training is performed using a 32 pixel tall images.
+Pretraining is performed using 32 pixel tall images.
+One can change this value and experiment.
-I would recommend training on 32 pixel tall images.
-Then training the line-level HWR network is retrained afterwards at a high resolution.
+During final training the line-level HWR network is retrained afterwards at a high resolution.
-The 32 pixel network trains faster and is good enough for the alignment.
+The 32 pixel network is recommended by SFR authors which trains faster and is good enough for the alignment.

 All three networks can fit on a 12 GB GPU for pretraining.
-Sorry, no graphs of the training and validation loss at this time.
 Each network will stop training after 10 epochs without any improvement.

-A sample SLURM file to pretrain can be found in `slurm_examples/pretrain.sh`.
-The individual commands for each network are given below.

 #### Start of Line